aftrosrs/Survivor_Clone/README.md

-This adds my own twist to some of the basics im learning to code this project.
+This adds my own twist to some of the basics im learning to code this project, and utilizing the comments as much as im able to understand how to implement.

 I will be naming the parts after the title in Branno's series for this game.